-I write this article with respect for the topic.
+I write this article with respect for the subject.
 Mortellaro is not a simple disease that can be solved with a single product.
 It requires a system.
 But in this system, dryness, hygiene, and lime play a crucial role β and that is exactly what STALLKRAFT products can provide.

 What Mortellaro really is β the medical basics